annis-souames/brand-ner/readme.md

 In order to retrain the Flair model, which gave slightly better results, you should make sure that you have pytorch and flair installed along with a good GPU, RAM and internet connection, we advise to use Google Colab is you don't have a GPU.

 After that just run `Flair NER Model.ipynb` using the right paths for the data.
 You can find [Flair documentation here](https://github.com/flairNLP/flair).

+## Cite and contribute :

+In case you use this project in a research project, please cite our paper :

+Mohamed Annis Souames, Larbi Abderrahmane Mohammedi "An end to end approach to brand recognition in product titles using BI-LSTM-CRF", 2022

+If you found errors or bugs, please create an issue, and if you enjoyed this project please give us a star !

+## Contributors

+- Mohamed Annis Souames - Ecole Nationale Polytechnique, Algiers

+- Larbi Abderrahmane Mohammedi - Ecole Nationale Polytechnique, Algiers